To Our Guests,

 - Prior to your arrival, we ask that each individual visitor answers and returns our screening questionnaire no less than 72 hours before scheduled arrival.
 (Please note: you will receive this questionnaire via email in advance of your stay.)
 Any information provided will be kept strictly confidential.
 Upon review, management will make the determination of honoring or rescheduling your stay, and we will contact you via email to inform you of our decision.
 Please know that the decisions we make are at the sole discretion of Greyfield management.

-- Boat times will be limited.
+- Boat times are as follows.
 For arriving guests, available departure times from our Fernandina Beach dock are 9:30 AM and 12:15 PM.
+For departing guests, available departure times from our dock at Greyfield are 8:00 AM and 10:45 AM.
 Our office will contact you prior to arrival to schedule your arrivals and departures.
 Travel times via the Lucy R. Ferguson is 45 minutes, each way.

 - Prior to boarding, the boat crew will provide hand sanitizer for each passenger to use immediately before boarding the ferry.
 Masks are mandated while on board for all arriving and departing guests, and this will be strictly enforced.
 Our Marine Crew will be doing their best to ensure that safe social distancing is maintained during travel.
 In addition, all arriving guests will be required to have their temperatures taken via an infrared, no contact forehead thermometer.
 If your temperature exceeds 100.4° F, you will be asked to postpone your stay with us.
 This will also hold true for any guest who may be exhibiting or reporting symptoms such as (but not limited to):